 Make your way through this side-scrolling scene, using Roc’s Feather while avoiding the spikes.
 Climb the ladder on the second screen to resurface at another point in the dungeon.
 It is dark but you should still be able to maneuver around.
 Defeat the keese and then jump to the center platform.
 Get the floating heart to refill your life and then head up through the one-way door to take on the dungeon mini-boss, Hinox.

-You can aggressively attack him, immediately running up and starting to strike him as many times as possible.
-Just try not to get too close as you’ll take a full heart of damage just by touching him.
-Additionally, once he charges at you, you won’t have time to react.
-A better strategy involves keeping your distance and occasionally moving in for a sword slash.
-Whenever he charges at you, be sure to side step his dash and continue the onslaught.
+Hinox will prepare to charge at you and then quickly dash in your direction.
+If he grabs you, he will toss you to the side, dealing damage.
+You want to quickly jump away and then slash away at his side.
+Just keep repeating this process, whenever he charges at you, side step his dash and continue the onslaught.
 Once Hinox has been defeated, a fairy will be left behind and a warp portal will appear.
 The warp will take you back to the entrance of the dungeon if you need to leave.
 Go through the door that opens up on the right side.

 There are two keese, a floating heart, a staircase, and an owl statue in this room.
 Get rid of the keese and then you can talk to the owl, which gives you a hint about enemies you’ll face later in this dungeon.
 However, at this time the message is a bit cryptic.
 We cannot go down the steps here so just progress up to the next room.